a-zahi2002/Nexus_KPI/PROJECT_SUMMARY.md

 1. Follow QUICK_START.md
 2. Create admin user in Supabase
-3. Log in to Nexus
+3. Log in to SabraLeos
 4. Start adding members and contributions

 ## What Makes This Special